aws/chalice/docs/source/topics/configfile.rst

   the minimum compression size to apply to the API gateway.
 If this key is specified in both a stage specific config option as well as a top level key, the stage specific key will override the top level key for the given stage.
+For more information check out the `Service Docs <https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-gzip-compression-decompression.html>`__

 * ``manage_iam_role`` - ``true``/``false``.
 Indicates if you
   want chalice to create and update the IAM role